 Alternatively, black, white and gray are popular versatile options that work in most settings;

 Have you got a specific décor style going on?
-These compact appliances are available both in modern designs (mainly featuring sleek lines) and as vintage mini fridges (with smoother corners and, usually, pastel colors).
+These compact appliances are available both in modern designs (mainly featuring sleek lines) and as retro mini fridges (with smoother corners and, usually, pastel colors).

 It might not be required in a bar area or most home settings, but, if you're going to use your mini fridge in places like a dorm, you could do with a freezer to store that life-saving meal or two;

 Choosing a mini fridge with removable shelves makes for easier cleaning and allows you to rearrange them to fit taller or bulkier items when needed;

 Sharing your dorm room with someone that you don't really trust?
 Have you got cheeky kids running around?
 Then a mini fridge with a lockable door could give you some extra peace of mind.